• City News

 Upcoming City Meetings view all

-Mayor Desiderio's Report to Council on February 25, 2025
+Mayor Desiderio's Message on September 9, 2025

 As always, please remember, we are one Sea Isle City, and together we’ll be stronger than ever.

-Message from the Council - February 20, 2025
+Message from the Council - September 4, 2025

 Best regards from the members of City Council,

-Council President William Kehner
+Council President Mary Tighe

 Frank Edwardi